dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```

 That's a lot of possible supermatrices!
-Good thing there is an objective, repeatable method for selecting sequences.
+Good thing **SuperCRUNCH** has an objective, repeatable method for selecting sequences.

 ---------------